 As David Bowie’s classic album from 1973 celebrates its 45th anniversary, here’s forty-five factoids about the Sane from the Dame.
 Come in and grab a seat, this is pure rock canon stuff, folks.

-1. Released by RCA Records in the UK on April 19, 1973 (and the 20th in non Easter observing countries), Aladdin Sane was The Dame’s sixth album but the first he released as a superstar; coming ten months after his previous long-player, 1972’s legendary breakthrough, The Rise And Fall Of Ziggy Stardust And The Spiders From Mars.
+1. Released by RCA Records in the UK on April 19, 1973 (and the 20th in non Easter observing countries), Aladdin Sane was Dame David’s sixth album but the first he released as a superstar; coming ten months after his previous long-player, 1972’s legendary breakthrough, The Rise And Fall Of Ziggy Stardust And The Spiders From Mars.